gromero/htm/README.md

 This example solves infite loop by adding 4 bytes in the nip (next instruction pointer).
 On PPC64 LE all instructions have the same length, 4 bytes.
 So skipping the offending struction is trivial.

+### [threads08.c] (threads08.c)

+__Now things start to get interesting__ One thread is set to perform a HTM with a trap instruction inside.
+An advanced signal hander is set to get the signal.

+HTM fails due to `trap` instruction.
+It's possible to verify that, tho si->si_addr in this is not that same value of `uc->uc_mcontext.regs->nip`, `uc->uc_link` isn't NULL thus we have a second `ucontext_t` struct that is related exactly to the context where the `trap` instruction (primary cause of SIGTRAP in this example) was executed.
+So indeed we have two ucontext_t in this case: (a) inside HTM, where pc = tbegin + 4 and (b) where a `trap` instruction was executed - in this example it's inside the HTM, just after the `beq` (the HTM failure handler) but could be anywhere else.